apache/spark/TESTING.rst

   On MacOS you might have less CPUs and less memory available to run the tests than you have in the host, simply because your Docker engine runs in a Linux Virtual Machine under-the-hood.
-If you want to make use of the paralllelism and memory usage for the CI tests you might want to increase the resources available to your docker engine.
+If you want to make use of the parallelism and memory usage for the CI tests you might want to increase the resources available to your docker engine.
 See the `Resources <https://docs.docker.com/docker-for-mac/#resources>`_ chapter in the ``Docker for Mac`` documentation on how to do it.